darachm/f1l-work/src/memo.md

 "When analyzing cell lines collectively, we selected the 7,000 most highly expressed genes across all cell lines".

+### Questions from Dean Lee

+    How did the authors handle the potential caveat of co-culturing cell lines before profiling by scRNA-seq?
+Why do you think that caveat was or was not adequately addressed?

+They made a analysis argument and did a control experiment.
+The analysis argument was strangely phrased in the paper, but they looked at pairwise correlations between NMF programs and used an ANOVA to see if correlation looks similar within the pool compared to between pools.
+This is a good way to detect uncommon and distinct effects, where some cell line would have a consistent pattern on multiple lines within one pool that you only see in that pool, but if there's a common mechanisms of crosstalk then you'd see it in multiple pools so this doesn't rule out the existence of common effects.
+They also break apart the analysis by cancer type modeled by the cell line, and it looks like there's greater effects for skin cancer, ovarian, types?
+Then the ANOVA test, they just put the proportion of variance, but they don't assess the significance of this.
+I've forgotten any context of how small this proportion of variances listed here are, so I don't really know how to interpret that, but it looks to me like some selective presentation.

+So then they do a control experiment where they picked six cell lines (varied, but no discussion of why these six were picked) and did co-culturing or individual culturing.
+They don't discuss which are pooled, so presumably they are all in one pool, which has the flaw that now you can't use the same analysis as before to detect pool-specific effects, so that's not the right way to detect this effect in my opinion.
+The different expression is then detected by t-test, and while I'm new to single-cell I do believe that you ought to be using some sort of variance-moderating approach like limma-voom or DESeq2 before you go doing these direct comparisons.
+Anyways, they go for it and then just use those differentially expressed genes to look for hypergenometic test enriched GO terms.
+They find enrichment of processes, and state that it looks like the response to co-culturing is strain specific.
+Thus, this means that the analysis they do before on the actual data shouldn't really pick up the kinds of effects they see here - the previous analysis would require seeing an effect shared by members of a pool, not a heterogenous response that is instead shared between similar lines in different pools.

+I don't mean to harsh on the authors, but I just don't buy what they're selling here.
+I don't think it scuttles the paper, but it would have been better to not pool cell lines in co-culture!
+For example, they show how if you sort out the high/low EpiSen program, the culture re-establishes itself to a similar program.
+I don't think this culturing involves a lot of death and clearance of members of the population, so either the EpiSen program is just reverting to a mean level of activation (like with cell cycle) or there could inter-subpopulation communication.
+I don't think it was adequately addressed, and I don't think it was technically necessary, so I think it's a major shortcoming of the paper.

+    The authors identified discrete subpopulations of cells within a subset of individual cell lines (Fig. 2A-B).
+What might be the reason why some cell lines have these discrete subpopulations while others do not?

+Technical reasons such as depth of sampling could confound this.
+Cells may be switching states, and this may reflect some developmental instability - thus perhaps that part of their conclusion may depend on which cell lines they focused on?
+They may reflect some differentiated (probably not terminally!) populations.

+    What are Recurrent Heterogeneous Programs (RHPs) and how were they defined?

+These are patterns of heterogeneity that are shared across multiple cell lines.
+They did their NMF to identify "programs", then excluded "those associated with technical confounders" and "those with limited similarity to all other programs".
+They were looking for programs that seem similar across cell lines.
+Then only a few dozen programs remained, and only a few "corresponded to the discrete subpopulations described above".

+    How do the identified RHPs relate to in vivo programs of heterogeneity in tumors, and what evidence supports this relationship?

+They re-analyze some _in vivo_ data and see a lot of similarity between these _ex vivo_ cell lines and _in vivo_ tumors.
+A lot of the detected "programs" are similar, but there are still differences.

+    Where can you download the scRNA-seq data as shown in Figure 1B?

+The authors point to two data repositories.
+They make the most useful data form available via Broad Institute's Single Cell Portal that requires a license agreement, but only make the raw sequencing reads available in GEO.
+So it depends on how much analysis you want to do, the easiest is the SCP - perhaps by design?

 ## A possible strategy - what is to be done with this analysis

 My plan is to look in the proposed cancer cell line scRNAseq data to look